hsrascon/Traffic-Sign-Classification/README.md

 # Traffic-Sign-Classification
-Classify traffic signs using a deep neural network
+Classify traffic signs using a deep neural network.
+Please refer to `Traffic_Sign_Classifier.ipynb` for a step-by-step walkthrough and discussion about the project.

 Overview